ispirovjr/Onlympiad2020/README.md

 * "/Admin/index.html" - this is the administrator's portal.
   * Once opened the user will be prompted to log in with their Google account. *Please use the account whose email has been added to the database*
-  * If the user logs in with the appropriate email, the application will aoutomatically load the hospital which has been assigned to the user (in the database)
+  * If the user logs in with the appropriate email, the application will automatically load the hospital which has been assigned to the user (in the database)
   * That includes all the departments which have been added to that hospital (with the field "hospital" in the database)
   * The user may then alter any of the 3 fields "Total Beds", "Occupied Beds" and "Free Beds".
 For the ease of the user they can also click "Recalculate Free Beds", which will calculate the free beds from the total and occupied.
 They may also click "Occupy" or "Free a bed", which changes the values of the occupied and free.
   * *If none of these fields were added to the database, then they will be blank and need to be entered here*